kalisio/kdk/docs/api/map/services.md

   * **units**: array of target units to be available in the legend, the first unit is the one used to store the data, others will be converted from using [math.js](http://mathjs.org/docs/datatypes/units.html)
   * **chartjs**: options to be passed to [chart.js](https://www.chartjs.org/docs/latest/charts/line.html#dataset-properties) when drawing timeseries

+#### User context

+A user context consists in a map extent and a set of layers to be activated.
+It is used to restore a specific user view context at anytime.

+The data model of a user context as used by the API is the following:
+* **name** : the context name, typically used when listing favorite views
+* **type** : `Context`
+* **south,west,north,east**: context extent,
+* **layers**: array of active layer names

 ### Hooks

-The sole [hooks](./hooks.md) executed on the `catalog` service are used to convert from/to JS/MongoDB data types:
+The main [hooks](./hooks.md) executed on the `catalog` service for layers are used to convert from/to JS/MongoDB data types:
 * [convertObjectIDs](../core/hooks.md) before hook for layer ID
 * [convertToString](../core/hooks.md) before hook for layer schema
 * [convertToJson](../core/hooks.md) after hook for layer schema

+Additional hooks are run to update contexts whenever a layer name is updated.

 ## Features service